aiterusawato/satogu/acnh/flowers/advanced.md

 | ---------------- | ----------------------------- | ------------------------- | ---------------------------------------------------- |
 | Specialty Flower | Main Flower                   | Main Player's Birth Month | Main Island<br />Mystery Islands<br />Nooklings Shop |
 | Village Flower   | Sub Flower<br />Sister Flower | Island's Creation Month   | Mystery Islands<br />Nooklings Shop                  |

+## Seed Flowers

+Base flower seeds can be bought at shops.
+Flowers grown from them will always have their default genotypes.

+* Nook Shop sells your village flower species and another species (specialty or monthly not confirmed).
+* Nook's Cranny also sells a third monthly flower species, different from your specialty and village flowers.
+It rotates every week on Mondays (not confirmed).
+* Leif sells two flower species randomly chosen from those unavailable during the current month (not confirmed).

 ## Wild Flowers